kshaffer/courses/mt4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for February 2/3

+Download a score for Johannes Brahms's "Lerchengesang," (movement 2 of his [Op.
+70 song cycle](http://javanese.imslp.info/files/imglnks/usimg/3/32/IMSLP77280-PMLP52805-Brahms_Werke_Band_25_Breitkopf_JB_154_Op_70_filter.pdf)), read the [text and translation](http://www.recmusic.org/lieder/get_text.html?TextId=3582) (by Karl Candidus), and listen to a recording of it.

+<iframe src="https://embed.spotify.com/?uri=spotify:track:5gMScqEe1pZCyM0kGZlosr" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+Spotify URI: spotify:track:5gMScqEe1pZCyM0kGZlosr
+Spotify web player URL: http://open.spotify.com/track/5gMScqEe1pZCyM0kGZlosr

+Then take [an online quiz]() (link forthcoming) about the musical structure of the song.
+This will serve two purposes: preparing for more in-depth discussion, as well as an assessment opportunity for the Unit I musical course objectives.

+Finally, consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing).
+If you are due for a blog post, Twitter essay, or blog revisions, please see the instructions on the [writing guide](mt4-writing.html) and submit your written work according to the instructions provided there.

 ## Prep for January 28/29

 Consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing).